 “With data collection, ‘the sooner the better’ is always the best answer.”
 Marissa Mayer’s quote on data is as relevant today as it was a few years ago.
-By 2025, global data creation is expected to reach 181 zettabytes—a massive jump from 79 zettabytes in 2021.
+In 2025, global data creation has reached to reach 181 zettabytes which is a massive jump from 79 zettabytes in 2021.
 The debate around data lake vs. data warehouse has never been more critical.

 Meanwhile, data warehouses provide structured, processed data optimized for quick decision-making.
 Understanding the strengths of data lake vs. data warehouse ensures businesses harness the full potential of their data strategy.